get-glu/glu/DEVELOPMENT.md

 ## Conventional Commits

-Flipt uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+Glu uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 This allows us to automatically generate changelogs and releases.
 To help with this, we use [pre-commit](https://pre-commit.com/) to automatically lint commit messages.
 To install pre-commit, run:

 `pip install pre-commit` or `brew install pre-commit` (if you're on a Mac)